zoetin45/codiro/docs/authentication.md

 ### 🔲 TODO (Next Steps)

 1. **Environment Setup**
-   - Set up GitHub OAuth App (get Client ID and Secret)
+   - Create GitHub App for OAuth (get Client ID and Client Secret)
    - Configure environment variables (see section below)
    - No KV namespace needed (using D1 only)